 What Are Solid Waste “Franchise Fees,” And Are They Assessed by The District?

-Given we’ve shared that a general improvement district’s (“GID’s”) Board of Trustees’ (“Board’s”) power to “fix, and from time to time increase or decrease…rates, tolls or charges” flows from NRS 318.197(1), and this NRS fails to expressly include “franchise fees,” here we examine solid waste franchise fees, and whether they are assessed by the District?
-Much the same as our discussions of standby service charges, nowhere is this monetary exaction expressly identified.
+Given we’ve shared that a general improvement district’s (“GID’s”) Board of Trustees’ (“Board’s”) power to “fix, and from time to time increase or decrease…rates, tolls or charges” flows from NRS 318.197(1), and that this NRS fails to expressly identify “franchise fees” as a permissible rate, toll or charge, here we examine solid waste franchise fees and whether they are assessed by the District?
+Much the same as our discussion of standby service charges, nowhere is this monetary exaction expressly identified.
 Neither in NRS 318, nor otherwise.
 So again, how are we supposed to interpret the omission?
 Or is there even an omission to construe given NRS 318.197(1) instructs that the rates, tolls and charges a GID Board may fix are “not limited to” the explicit list1 stated2?
-To answer this question we submit the inquiry becomes a two part process.
-First, we must define the exaction “franchise fee.”3 And in coming up with that definition we must apply the rules of statutory construction4.
-And second, once we complete this inquiry, we can determine whether the District assesses these charges, and against who?
+To answer this question, we submit the examination is a two part process.

-But due to the manner by which Waste Management’s “return on revenue”11 is calculated12, this fee is in effect passed through to local parcel owners13.
-According to ¶14.5 at page 14 of the current solid waste franchise agreement with Waste-Management,
+And against who?
+Due to the manner by which Waste Management’s “return on revenue”13 is calculated14, this fee is in effect “passed through” to local parcel owners15.

 “If a residential customer’s account remains unpaid for more than one hundred twenty (120) days…(the) Collector may submit the unpaid charges to the District and the District shall pay said unpaid charges to Collector.”